 \end{itemize}

-To tackle the above challenges above, we propose a way to seamlessly integrate edge AI with SGIN to extend the 2D edge-AI architecture into space, leading to a new framework named Space-ground Fluid AI.
-The name is inspired by the fact that water can fit a container with an arbitrary shape.
-With high mobility, the SGIN network topology is analogous to a flexible, ever-changing container, whereas the network traffic flow, i.e, AI model parameters and data features, behave like water, continuously flowing both horizontally (across space) and vertically (between space and ground) in response to the evolving container.
-Although the dynamic ``container'' shape causes considerable difficulty, our core idea is to develop new AI techniques to adapt the ``water'' accordingly to ensure services' robustness and continuity.
-Underpinning the Fluid AI technologies is satellites' predictable and repeatable movement patterns, which differentiates such networks from their ground or unmanned aerial vehicle (UAV) counterparts with random movements.
-The predictable mobility has not be factored in traditional resource management schemes for terrestrial edge AI, calling for new designs targeting Fluid AI.
+To tackle the above challenges, we propose a way to seamlessly integrate edge AI with SGINs to extend the two-dimensional (2D) edge-AI architecture into space, leading to a new framework named space–ground fluid AI.
+This name is inspired by the fact that water can fit into a container with an arbitrary shape.
+With high mobility, the network topology of an SGIN is analogous to a flexible, ever-changing container, whereas the network traffic flow—that is, the AI model parameters and data features—behaves like water, continuously flowing both horizontally (across space) and vertically (between space and ground) in response to the evolving container.
+Although the dynamic shape of the ``container” causes considerable difficulty, researchers must develop new fluid AI techniques to adapt ``water” according to ``containers”, thereby ensuring robustness and continuity of services.
+Underpinning the fluid AI technologies are satellites’ predictable and repeatable movement patterns, which differentiate such networks from their static ground or randomly moving unmanned aerial vehicle (UAV) counterparts.
+Note that the predictable mobility of edge servers has never been factored into traditional resource-management schemes for edge AI, calling for new designs targeting fluid AI in the space.